f4b6a3/uuid-creator/README.md

    catches up.
 ```

+You probably don't have to worry if your application doesn't reach the theoretical limit of 10 million UUIDs per second (10k/ms).

 #### Clock sequence

 The clock sequence helps to avoid duplicates.
 It comes in when the system clock is backwards or when the node identifier changes.
 It also expands the amount of UUIDs that can be created at the same millisecond.

 The first bits of the clock sequence are multiplexed with the variant number of the RFC-4122.
 Because of that, it has a range from 0 to 16383 (0x0000 to 0x3FFF).
 This value is increased by 1 if more than one request is made by the system at the same timestamp or if the timestamp is backwards.
 In other words, it acts like a counter that is incremented whenever the timestamp repeats or may be repeated.

-In the `DefaultClockSequenceStrategy` each generator on the same JVM receives a unique clock sequence value.
-This local uniqueness is managed by the class `ClockSequenceController`.
+The `DefaultClockSequenceStrategy` uses a private static controller to ensure that each instance of this strategy receives a unique clock sequence value in the JVM.
+This prevents more than one instance from sharing the same clock sequence at any given time.
+This local uniqueness is managed by the class `ClockSequenceController`..

 You can create any strategy that implements the `ClockSequenceStrategy` in the case that none of the strategies are good for you.

 #### Node identifier

-The node identifier is an IEEE 802 MAC address, usually the host machine address.
-But if no address is available or if the usage of MAC address is not desired, the standard allows the usage of a random generated value.
-In this library the default behavior is to use a random node identifier generated by a secure random generator.
+In this library the node identifier is generated by a secure random generator by default.
+Alternatively you can use a IEEE 802 MAC address or a system data hash as node identifier.

+The simplest way to avoid collisions is to ensure that each generator has its own node identifier.
+As a suggestion, some Apps may use a device or user ID as node identifier, if their developers don't want a node identifier generated from a random number, a MAC address or a system data hash.

-It's also possible to use a _preferred node identifier_ by setting a system property or environment variable.
+It's possible to use a _preferred node identifier_ by setting a system property or environment variable.
 The system property is `uuidcreator.nodeid` and the environment variable is `UUIDCREATOR_NODEID`.
-All UUIDs created on a machine will use the value present in the property or variable.
+All time-based UUIDs instantiated on a machine will use the value present in the property or variable.

-The simplest way to avoid collisions is to ensure that each generator has its own node identifier.

 You can also create your own strategy that implements the `NodeIdentifierStrategy`.

 ##### Hardware address

 The hardware address node identifier is the MAC address associated with the host name.
 If that MAC address can't be found, it uses the first MAC address that is up and running.
 If no MAC is found, a random number is used.

+##### System data hash

+The system data hash is calculated from a list of system properties: OS + JVM + network details + system resources + locale + timezone.
+All these information are collected and passed to a SHA-256 message digest.
+The node identifier is generated from the last 6 bytes of the resulting SHA-256 hash.

 ### Time-ordered